joelparkerhenderson/wordbooks/pages/_book/startup-super-terms-1.0.0.md

 2. Indirect network effects: Indirect network effects occur when the value of a product or service increases as more complementary products or services are developed.
 For example, the value of a video game console like the Xbox or PlayStation increases as more game developers create games for the platform.

-The network effect can create significant barriers to entry for competitors.
-Once a product or service has reached critical mass and has a large user base, it can be difficult for competitors to gain a foothold in the market.
+Network effects can create significant barriers to entry for competitors.
+When a product or service has a large user base, it can be difficult for competitors to gain a foothold in the market.
 This is because users are unlikely to switch to a new product or service that has a smaller user base and therefore less value.

 The network effect can also create winner-takes-all markets, where one dominant player captures the majority of the market share.
 This is because the value of a product or service is directly tied to the number of users, so the largest player in the market has a significant advantage.